Hensall Co Op Cash Bids in Quebec

 Hensall Co Op Cash Bids per Bushel in CAD and USD for Soft White Wheat in Quebec • Disclaimer

-Location Delivery Cash Price
+Location Delivery Basis Futures Cash Price

-Ferme Sebastien Lepine Compare prices August 2025 2024 Crop $10.14
+Ferme Sebastien Lepine Compare prices December 2025 2025 Crop $2.57 7.03 $9.60

 Hard Red Winter (HRW) Wheat